harshal31/TMDB_demo_app/apps/TMDB_App/README.md

 ## Overview

-The TMDB Application is designed to showcase movies, TV shows, person details, and their filmographies, drawing inspiration from the existing TMDB App.
-It supports Android, iOS, and web platforms, providing a comprehensive and cross-platform experience for viewing entertainment information.
+The TMDB Application is designed to showcase movies, TV shows, person details, and their filmographies.
+Drawing inspiration from the existing TMDB App, it supports Android, iOS, and web platforms, offering a comprehensive and cross-platform experience for accessing entertainment information.

 ## Getting Started